awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2022-mmtta-eng.md

 Domain adaptation is the task that adapts the model trained with the source data to be suitable for the target data.

-However, the source data is not always available the test-time adaptation approach has recently emerged as a solution.
+Since the source data is not always available the test-time adaptation approach has recently emerged as a solution.

-The previous methods that target unimodal semantic segmentation cannot be directly adapted for the 3d task.
+The previous methods that target unimodal semantic segmentation cannot be directly adapted for the multi-modal task.

 This paper proposes a method to take full advantage of multi-modality.

 ## 2. Motivation

-In this section, you need to cover the motivation of the paper including _related work_ and _main idea_ of the paper.

 ### Related work